 - The quality of your vehicle may be compromised.

 With this in mind, it may not be in your best interest to hang on to a salvage title vehicle.
 But if the seller won’t cooperate in reversing the sale, you have several options.

 - You can hire an attorney to help you sue for the vehicle’s cost

 - You can contact the police and press charges for fraud

 - You can seek guidance from your local legal aid department to file a civil suit without an attorney

 - You can chalk the experience up to bad luck and try to resell the vehicle for parts, to a mechanic, or to a scrapyard

 Very few of these options are likely to replenish your wallet.
 They may, however, start you on your way to replacing the lemon you bought.

-You have grounds to sue if you’ve knowingly been sought a salvage title car.
+You have grounds to sue if you’ve knowingly been sold a salvage title car.
 If the buyer did not disclose the status of the title, he or she may face repercussions in court.

 That said, it is absolutely your responsibility to check the status of the vehicle before you pay for it.